Drawn from Nature & on Stone: The Lithographs of Fitz Henry Lane

 Oct.
 7, 2017 March 4, 2018

-Fitz Henry Lane has long been recognized as one of America’s most important marine painters of the mid-19th century and examples of his works in oil from the 1840s through the early 1860s are featured in major art museums across the country.
-Lane’s success as a printmaker, however, is something that is not widely recognized.
+Fitz Henry Lane has long been recognized as one of America’s most important marine painters of the mid-19th century; in addition to those paintings preserved in the collection of the Cape Ann Museum — the single largest collection of Lane’s works in the world — examples of his oils are featured in major art museums across the country.
+Lane’s success as a printmaker, however, and his life-long fascination with the medium is something that is not widely recognized.
 With this exhibition, the Museum will investigate this important part of Lane’s career, exploring the intersection of his work in oil and in print and his success at creating illustrations for sheet music, business cards and stationery, advertising materials and book illustrations.
-The exhibition will also spotlight a series of views Lane created of towns and cities throughout the region including Gloucester, Boston, Norwich, Connecticut, Castine, Maine, and Baltimore.
+The exhibition will also spotlight a series of views Lane created of towns and cities throughout the region including Gloucester; Boston; Norwich, Connecticut; Castine, Maine; and Baltimore.
 In total, Lane is thought to have had a hand in the production of approximately 65 lithographs and perhaps more.
-It was a medium which he worked in throughout his career, from his early days as an apprentice at the Pendleton Shop in Boston through to the end of his life when he created lithographs which mirrored his work in oil.

 Drawn from Nature & on Stone will feature lithographs from the Cape Ann Museum’s own holdings and from collections throughout the region including the American Antiquarian Society, the Boston Athenaeum, The New York Public Library and the Library of Congress.
 The exhibition will offer scholars and lay people alike the opportunity to explore the intersection of Lane’s work as a printmaker and a painter, to learn more about the art of lithography and to consider the enduring effects printing has on American culture from the early 19th century through today.